-But regardless of the season, leaders need to make sure their teams are running smoothly.
-So, what’s a leader to do when their direct reports have sunk into the depths of winter depression?
-We asked Psychological Associates Vice President of Organizational Consulting Cindy Lefton for her advice, and she said the answer is simple: It’s all about meaningful recognition.
+So, what’s a leader to do when their direct reports are disengaged and despondent?
+We asked Psychological Associates Vice President of Organizational Consulting Cindy Lefton for her advice, and she offered a simple solution that any leader can try: It’s all about meaningful recognition.

 What Is Meaningful Recognition?

 That means, for example, that you shouldn’t give the same feedback when your team member catches a typo in an internal report as you would when they provide an idea that saves your department thousands of dollars.
-Similarly, as a leader who practices meaningful recognition, you would know that a gift card to your favorite steakhouse isn’t a relevant reward for your vegetarian colleague’s hard work — recognition should be meaningful to them, not you.
+Recognition needs to match the actions taken.
+Similarly, as a leader who practices meaningful recognition, you should understand that a gift card to your favorite steakhouse isn’t a relevant reward for your vegetarian colleague’s hard work — recognition should be meaningful to them, not you.

 And while the term “meaningful recognition” is primarily used in healthcare, its utility and benefits extend far beyond any one industry.
 At its core, meaningful recognition is about applying a level of common-sense compassion to all of your interactions.